GabbyGuru/Inventory-Database/README.md

 ### Python installation

 ### 1. create a directory for your python install.
-If you install it on your regular kali- linux termainal you can break your machine.
+If you install it on your regular kali- linux terminal you can break your machine.
 So you create a directory and then a virtual environment to isolate the install and do not break anything.
 For this purpose we will download python in a sandbox

         sudo mkdir inventory_project

 ---
-### If you do not want to use sudo for the directory or it sill will not install - change permissions from root to the user, update system first
+### If you do not want to use sudo for the directory or it still will not install - change permissions from root to the user, update system first
 ---

    ### 2. cd inventory_project